mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     gpu_pcie_bandwidth_transfer_sizes.
 Additionally, if range is selected, the resulting bandwidth will be averaged over all provided transfer sizes.
     (default: 'quick')

+`--gpu_pcie_bandwidth_transfer_sizes`: range of transfer sizes to use in bytes.
+    Only used if gpu_pcie_bandwidth_mode is set to range (default: '67108864,1073741824,67108864')
+    (A comma-separated list of integers or integer ranges.
+Ex: -1,3,5:7 is read as -1,3,5,6,7.)

 ### [perfkitbenchmarker.linux_benchmarks.hadoop_terasort_benchmark ](../perfkitbenchmarker/linux_benchmarks/hadoop_terasort_benchmark.py)